-Polyester, polyamide, polyester, cotton... recycled cotton, cellulose fibre, Lyocell or even solution dyed, the world of Eco-design is not always a piece of cake.
-We have put this glossary together to help you navigate your way through Eco-design.
+Polyester, polyamide, polyester, cotton... recycled cotton, cellulose fibre, Lyocell or even solution dyed, the world of conception is not always a piece of cake.

 Cellulosic fibres are synthetic fibres, 100% cellulosic and biodegradable, produced from wood pulp (principally from Eucalyptus but also Oak or Birch) dissolved into a non-toxic and recyclable solvent.